-My approach is eclectic and tailored to suit you and your goals.
-I am active and compassionate in our sessions; I ask a lot of questions and encourage you to stretch and use your strengths.
+My approach is eclectic and tailored to your goals.
+I ask a lot of questions, focus on your priorities, and encourage you to flex your inner and external strengths.

-You are best-served by a holistic approach in which we look at how your personal environment and health practices affect your well-being.
+You're best-served by a holistic approach in which we look at how your personal environment and health affect your well-being.
 In our work together, you can see that you have choices you might have felt you didn't.

 My background may be quite different from yours, and I strive to honor your experiences.
 Please let me know how best to help you.

 Currently, I work with individuals and couples age 21- senior.

 It's important for you to feel secure that your therapist is qualified to work with you.

 - I earned my Master of Social Work degree from UT-Austin in 1995.
 I've had Advanced Clinical Practitioner certification since 1999, when I went into private practice, specializing in "talk" therapy and writing therapy.
 I do continuing education to stay informed.

 - Before I went into full-time private practice in 2001, my work as a therapist included (in reverse chronological order):